vipup/chessAI/README.md

 - **King**: Moves one square in any direction

 ### 3. Special Rules
+- **Pawn Promotion**: When a pawn reaches the opposite end of the board, a dialog appears allowing selection of Queen, Rook, Bishop, or Knight
 - **Check**: King is in check if attacked by an opponent's piece
 - **Checkmate**: King is in check and cannot escape; game ends
 - **Stalemate**: Game ends in a draw when a player has no legal moves but is not in check